This page provides a step-by-step guide of how to create a basic Excel Pivot Table.

 We will first create a very simple pivot table, which shows the total sales for each of the four sales reps in the above spreadsheet.
 To do this:

 Click on the Pivot Table button, which is located within the 'Tables' grouping, on the 'Insert' tab of the Excel ribbon.

 You will be presented with the 'Create PivotTable' dialog box (shown on the rightabove).

 Make sure that the selected range refers to the range of cells that you want to use for your Pivot Table.

-Within this 'Pivot Table Field List':
+Within the 'Pivot Table Field List' task pane:

 In this example, the values in the 'Amount' column are all numeric and so the 'Σ Values' section will default to calculating the "Sum of Amount".